We handle the hard infrastructure problems so you don’t have to.

 - Describe the problems we are trying to solve

-- Discuss some of the key features including integrated state management and exactly-once processing
+- Discuss some of the key features including integrated state management and effectively-once processing

 - Let you know what the future holds for Wallaroo